I did it! I finally cut the cord to cable TV!

 As a sports fan, this was a difficult, yet necessary decision.
 Difficult, because I no longer have the same options to watch all my favorite teams.
 Necessary, because cable is too damn expensive.

 The pros and cons to cutting the cord as a sports fan are obvious and sometimes substantial.
 This can depend on your level of fandom, as well as what teams you follow.
 So, if you are thinking of cutting cable loose, let’s look at what options might best for you.
+You might also want to read these cable tv statistics 2020, they go into the benefits and drawbacks off cutting your cable, plus many other interesting facts regarding cable TV and the future of streaming, etc.

 Let’s begin with what you need to rid cable in the first place to set yourself up for a new dawn of television watching.